 'United Kingdom (UK)' Geographic segment where Barclays operates comprising the UK.
+Also see 'Europe'.

 'UK Bank levy' A levy that applies to UK banks, building societies and the UK operations of foreign banks.
 The levy is payable based on a percentage of the chargeable equity and liabilities of the bank on its balance sheet date.